Corni33/CarND_P9_PID/README.md

 ### PD Tuning

 Using only a P-controller either leads to overshooting the target point and subsequent oscillations or to never reaching the target point at all.
+Admittedly the P-gain value can be tuned to give a somewhat acceptable tracking performance, but the result is not really a desirable vehicle behavior:

+--image--

-Using only a D-controller does not make sense at all, as this controller would only react on changes in the error signal but never care for the actual value of the error signal.
+Using only a D-controller does not make sense at all, as this controller will only react on changes in the error but never care for the actual value of the error signal.

-The combination of P- and D-
+--image--

+Using a PD-controller on the other hand can result in quite good target tracking performance.
+The D-component is used to ease the overshoot of the P-component by counteracting very sudden changes in the error signal:

+--image--